 Security Management solicits security experts to review newly published works in the topics of their specialty.
-If you would like to review a book, please contact Flora Szatkowski, book review editor (703-518-1464; [email protected]), to discuss upcoming titles slated for coverage.
+If you would like to review a book, please contact Flora Szatkowski (703-518-1464; [email protected]), to discuss upcoming titles slated for coverage.

-The following guidelines are offered for consideration when writing a book review, but a reviewer should feel free to include any pertinent comments not covered here.
+The following guidelines are offered for consideration when writing a book review, but a reviewer should feel free to include any pertinent information not covered here.

 Purpose.
-The “Reviews” column is intended to help Security Management readers buy books intelligently; therefore, the review should not be a synopsis of the book but an analysis of it.
+Book reviews are intended to help Security Management readers buy books intelligently; therefore, the review should not be a synopsis of the book but an analysis of it.

-Author information.
-Reviewers should include a brief biography, including current job title and any current ASIS volunteer positions, such as committee member or chapter chairman.
+Reviewer information.
+Reviewers should include a brief biography, including current job title and any current ASIS volunteer positions, such as council member or chapter officer.
 Qualifications for reviewing the book should be noted.